sablier-labs/v2-core/README.md

 ## Install

-### Node.js (recommended)
+### Node.js

+This is the recommended approach.

-Sablier V2 Core is available as a Node.js package:
+Install Sablier V2 Core as a Node.js package:

 ```shell
 yarn add @sablier/v2-core
 ```

-Finally, add these to your `remappings.txt` file:
+Then, if you are using Foundry, add these to your `remappings.txt` file:

 ```text
 @sablier/v2-core/=node_modules/@sablier/v2-core/